Why does table design UX matter?

 Add or remove columns

 Giving users the option to add or remove columns is an explicit viewing option which allows users a greater degree of control over their table viewing experience.
 As users parse information, their use cases can change and context is important.
 To accommodate this reality, this super flexible feature is helpful.
 Note: you can make the feature completely flexible (everything can be removed or added, or you can restrict some things being removed), as long as there is a prominent ‘reset’ functionality where users can revert what they did.
+Take these into account and your data table UX will thrive!

 What if there are too many columns in your table?